Best ETFs for rising interest rates

 3. Vanguard S&P 500 ETF (VOO)

 With a well-diversified portfolio of stocks from every major sector of the economy, the Vanguard S&P 500 tracks its namesake index and offers a strong, long-term record of performance.
-Also, a low expense ratio won’t take away much of your returns, which averaged almost 14 percent annually over the last decade.
+Also, a low expense ratio won’t take away much of your returns, which averaged more than 12 percent annually over the last decade.

 Yield: 1.6 percent